Many thanks to Volunteers

 As said before, the event was fantastic!
 All afternoon, storytellers captured the attention of their audiences using puppets, props and stories from different parts of the world, dancers used fire to play out different stories and honor winter, and children played in the snowy fields identifying tracks to get a prize.
 Everyone had a smile and there was laughter all around.
 There was a wonderful station where children of all ages got to make crowns and drink hot chocolate.
 Another station outside distributed hot chili and hot cider anyone who wanted.
 All of the ingredients were graciously donated!

 At the end of the event, everyone gathered once again to watch the bon fire burn into the night.
 Cheers were heard all around once a tree was thrown on the fire and flames erupted towards the sky.
 It was a wonderful celebration where everyone had a good time!

 Pictures above were taken by VYCC students and staff at Montpelier Parks.
 For more pictures of the event, please visit and like the Montpelier Parks Facebook page!

-**NEW MONTPELIER PARKS OFFICIAL FACEBOOK PAGE!**
+**MONTPELIER PARKS OFFICIAL FACEBOOK PAGE!**

 Check out pictures of the park, fun facts about Vermont's wildlife, plants and natural history, projects happening at the park, and updates on events at the parks!!